rymane/katacoda-scenarios/CI/step7.md

 och workflows, varför de behövs och heter som de heter..
 "" -->

+Github Actions is defined in YAML files that must be stored in a directory called `.github/workflows`.
+These files defines on which type of git event what type of job is run and which steps this job consists of.

 Enter the root directory `/katacoda-scenarios/` by `cd ..`{{execute}}
 Create and enter the `.github` directory `mkdir .github; cd .github`{{execute}}
 Create and enter the `workflows` directory `mkdir workflows; cd workflows`{{execute}}